 The IHCC aims to maximise potential gains for the people in Wales and beyond, promoting a culture of global citizenship and supporting a health system, which is globally responsible, as well as more equal, resilient, sustainable and prosperous.

-The IHCC is part of Public Health Wales and its WHO Collaborating Centre on Investment for Health and Well-being, sharing and amplifying international learning, benefits and opportunities.
-It has successfully established a strong network of key stakeholders within and beyond Welsh borders, including Welsh Government, Wales for Africa, NGOs, and UK, European and global partners and networks.
+The IHCC is part of Public Health Wales and its Policy and International Health WHO Collaborating Centre on Investment for Health and Wellbeing, sharing and amplifying international learning, benefits and opportunities.
+It has successfully established a strong network of key stakeholders within and beyond Welsh borders, including Welsh Government, Wales and Africa, NGOs, and UK, European and global partners and networks.

 Charter for International Health Partnerships in Wales (the Charter)